ktopham/comics-as-data/README.md

 ## Cleaning

 This data was cleaned using Google Sheets and OpenRefine.
-PArticular attention was paid to location, dates, and publishers.
+Particular attention was paid to location, dates, and publishers.
 For more information about how the data was cleaned, see cleaning_decisions.md

 ## Reconciling